 Viewing usages as a list

-So place the caret at the class declaration, and then press Ctrl+Alt+F7 (or chooseon the main menu):
+So place the caret at the class declaration, and then press Control+Alt+F7 (or choosefrom the main menu):

 If you select one of the usages using the arrow keys and Enter (for example. class